 passing up Bobby's (prepared)

-trap - nasty things happen to
+trap - nasty things

 the second player if he grabs the